Amazon S3 Versioning Overview

 You can track download progress on the Tasks tab.

-File versions archived to Amazon Glacier (i.e. versions with GLACIER storage class) are not available immediately.
-To get access to these versions you need to request them from Amazon Glacier storage first.
+File versions archived to the cold storage (i.e. versions stored under the GLACIER or DEEP_ARCHIVE storage classes) are not available immediately.
+To get access to these versions you need to restore them first.
 Below you will find detailed instructions.

 1. Select the file and open the Versions tab (or select the bucket or a folder to restore versions of multiple files).